linkspreed/Showit/Special_Works.md

+### 01.06.2023 (announcement Showit)
+- 👨‍💻💻👩‍💼 We're currently working on the newest version, 3.0.1, of Showit - our amazing video streaming platform! 🎥🤩 What features would you like to see added or improved in this new version? #Showit #Streaming #Video #Update 🙌🏽

 ### 09.05.2023 (announcement Showit)
 - 🎉📺Exciting news!
 We've officially released Version 3.0 of Showit, the ultimate video streaming platform. 💻While we're still adding some final touches, all our new features are up for grabs.
 Check out the patch notes and documentation on github!📝 What's your favorite video streaming feature? #Showit #Videostreaming #Version3.0 #ExcitingUpdates